 I am very gentle, good dog, and have a pawsitive impact on others during counselling sessions, and help foster healthy attachment, empathy and confidence.
 My presence helps facilitate a calm, accepting and nurturing environment.
 Working, playing and going for walks are some of my favorite things to do.
 I love learning new things so much that Jocelyn ensured my participation in three different training programs (I got sooo many treats)!

 Ajax is a 6 year old Miniature Donkey.
 Ajax is the comedian of the herd and loves to make kids laugh by acting silly.
 He especially loves to holler “hello” when people drive out us – you call this braying.
 Ajax is very friendly, but also can be very jealous at times if the other horses are getting attention and he’s not.
 You can put a halter on and lead Ajax around; however, in true donkey fashion he’s known to be stubborn and doesn’t always listen;) Working with Ajax is good for people who have a hard time with patience.

 Bandit is a 12 year-old Arabian/Draft gelding and is the brother of Flame and Spirit.
 Bandit is best described as the “class clown” of the gelding herd.
 Known for his antics and silly nature, he has a way of making our clients smile and is always the first horse at the gate to say hello.
 At times Bandit can struggle with self-control and maintaining appropriate personal space.
 Consequently, many of our clients are able to spend time working through their own issues regarding setting boundaries with others while working side by side with Bandit.

-Bucky is a twelve-year old miniature pony, and is the mother of Scarlett, another mini pony in the herd.
+Bucky is a 14-year old miniature pony, and is the mother of Scarlett, another mini pony in the herd.
 She mostly keeps to herself, and is somewhat shy.
 She most likes to stay with and spend time her family.